In the centre of Bornholm

 The largest castle ruin in northern Europe, Hammershus, is situated a little further south on Slotslyngen.
 The best way to reach Slotslyngen, however, is from the car park on Finnedalsvejen, ½km north of Vang.
 The walk here is very imposing, with bare cliffs on one’s right and a marvellous view across the Baltic Sea on one’s left.
 It is a very special experience to see the bird cliffs from the sea, which can be arranged with the boat service at Hammerhavn.

-It is a good idea to use the map in the Nature Agency’s miniguide to northern Bornholm and Hammerhus.
+It is a good idea to use the map in the Nature Agency’s folder covering northern Bornholm.

 Peregrine falcons at Vang granite quarry.
 Photo: Carsten Andersen